Goorakh/RiskOfChaos/README.md

 * Scrambled Text: Randomizes the order of letters in most text displayed in the game, lasts 120 seconds
 * Sulfur Pools Experience: Fills the map with Sulfur Pods
 * Disable Knockback: Disables all knockback, lasts 1 stage
+* Increase Skill Cooldowns: Increases cooldown for all skills, lasts 1 stage
+* Decrease Skill Cooldowns: Decreases cooldown for all skills, lasts 1 stage
 </details>

 FAQ: